unioslo/pg-iam/docs/1-data-model.md

         - end date
         - maximum number of usages
 - `Institutions`
-    - generates an automatically managed secondary web group
+    - generates an automatically managed secondary institution group
+    - can have other groups as members
+    - can be have other groups as affiliates
 - `Projects`
-    - generates an automatically managed secondary web group
+    - generates an automatically managed primary project group
+    - can be have other groups as affiliates

 # Group membership graphs